stephenfjohnson/ES6-Warfare/readme.md

 # ES6 Warfare
-### Enemies battle it out using emojis ⚡️ and ES6 Javascript
+### Thor and Loki battle it out using emojis ⚡️ and ES6 Javascript